ayushjyala/TRIP_SYNC-BACKEND-FINAL-/README.md

-# 🌌 Trip Sync – Hyper‑Aesthetic India Travel Guide
+# 🌌 Trip Sync – Hyper‑Aesthetic India Travel Guide:-

 **Trip Sync** is a futuristic, visually immersive travel guide for exploring incredible destinations across **India**.
 With a real-time 3D cursor-interactive background, glassmorphism design, and a full‑stack architecture, it delivers everything a modern traveler needs – from nearby restaurants and hotels to a persistent trip checklist.